isomerpages/moe-crescentgirlssch/_cradle/Youth Upcycling Movement/About National Youth Upcycling Movement (NYUM).md

 <img src="/images/ncac2.jpg" style="width:65%">

 **Preparation Stage**
-*   Schools are to plan for a one-hour time slot to go through the package in their own school (e.g. the lesson package may be carried out as a Post-Midyear/Year-End Exam Activity).
+* Schools are to plan for a one-hour time slot to go through the package in their own school (e.g. as a Post-Midyear/Year-end Exam Activity).<br>

-*   Schools will access the lesson package on a webpage and go through the lesson package beforehand.
-Schools will conduct the one-hour lesson package on their own.
-There will be materials for dissemination which schools may choose to print or distribute digitally.
+* Schools will access the lesson package on an online platform will be made available from 12 May 2023 to 3 November 2023 and go through the lesson package beforehand.
+There will be materials to be prepared by the students based on school’s choice of upcycled product.
+Teachers will need to remind the students to bring the materials on the day of activity chosen by the schools.
+The list of materials will be stated in the lesson package.<br>

 <img src="/images/ncac3.jpg" style="width:65%">